GoogleCloudPlatform/anthos-samples/anthos-bm-gcp-terraform/docs/login.md

 Once the cluster has been created, navigate to the clusters list page in Google Cloud Console and select `Login` in the dropdown that appears by clicking the verticle-ellipsis icon on the specific cluster's row.
-From the pop-up that appears select `Use your Google identity to log-in` and click `Login`.
+From the pop-up that appears, select `Use your Google identity to log-in` and click `Login`.
 This will take you through the usual Google login flow.
 Use any of the GCP accounts you included in the cluster configuration above to complete the flow.
 Upon successful completion you will see a **green checkmark** next to the cluster to